eerkela/bertrand/docs/source/content/motivation.rst

 .. note::

-    This is actually even stronger than the normal ``round()`` method, since it allows for a wider variety of rounding rules.
+    This is actually even stronger than the normal ``round()`` method since it allows for customizable rules.
 For instance:

     .. doctest:: decimal_support